interlynk-io/sbomqs/Features.md

 - Check the SBOM generator tool's known issues and get the most recent version of the tool.
 - Check options/setup of the environment variables required to use the tool.
 - Build SBOM with a different tool.
 ---
-#### SBOM Specification Syntax

-This check determines whether the given SBOM meets all the requirements of the underlying specification and file format to be parsed.

-A syntactic error in the SBOM will prevent it from being usable.

-***Remediation***
-- Check the SBOM generator tool's known issues and get the most recent version of the tool.
-- Check options/setup of the environment variables required to use the tool.
-- Build SBOM with a different tool.

----
 ### Category: NTIA-Minimum-Elements
 ---